lubojr/naucse.python.cz/lessons/beginners-en/files/index.md

 We will cover `close()`, the function that closes the open file, later.

-## Iteration over files
+## Iteration over contents of files

 You can use open files with the `for` statement.
 It's similar as with strings or ranges.
 `for i in range` provides consecutive numbers.
 `for c in 'abcd'` provides single string characters.
-`for line in poem_file` provides individual lines read from the file into the `line` variable.
+`for line in poem_file:` provides individual lines read from the file into the `line` variable.

 For example, we can indent the poem to make it stand out of the text.